LambdaLabsML/AIReviewer/Tutorial2.md

-# The AI Explainer
+# The AI Explainer: Unraveling the Differences between AI and Human Reviewers

 ## Introduction
-From the last article "Exploring AI's Role in Summarizing Scientific Reviews".
-We show some findings about how GPT is able to generate useful review summaries and "better than chance" accept/reject recommandations but also find GPT has a strong hesitancy to advise rejection.
-Several guessed reasons were investigated that may affect the AI's directive results, such as directive guidance "strictness" and indirective "certainty".
-We found the AI's different performance compared to human meta reviewers.
-We use accuracy as the metric, KL divergence and histogram comparison to illustratet the discrepancy between AI and Human Reviewers.
-There is one aspect missing, which is what causes their different decisions.
-To find this out, it is important to understand what aspects do AI and Human agree/disagree.
-We thus decide to adopt a `AI explainer` to generate explanations in terms of both the similarities and differences araised from the AI and Human meta reviews.
+In our previous article, "Exploring AI's Role in Summarizing Scientific Reviews," we delved into the capabilities of GPT (Generative Pre-trained Transformer) in generating review summaries and providing accept/reject recommendations.
+While the AI exhibited proficiency in generating useful summaries and recommendations better than chance, it displayed a strong inclination towards acceptance.
+To understand the factors influencing these results, we investigated aspects like directive guidance "strictness" and indirective "certainty," revealing differences between the AI and human meta-reviewers in terms of performance.
+We utilized metrics such as accuracy, KL divergence, and histogram comparison to highlight the disparities between AI and human reviewers.
+However, a crucial element remained unexplored: what drives these divergent decisions?
+To address this, we set out to comprehend the areas of agreement and disagreement between AI and human reviewers.
+Thus, we introduce the "AI explainer" to elucidate both the similarities and differences in their reviews.

-However, why AI has different views as Human still remains a problem.
-For example, in what aspects do human and AI act similarly or differently.
-We wonder whether we can use another AI to explain which makes the AI's decision.
-We hope this study can help us to understand the AI's decision and make the AI's decision more transparent.
-Also, we will test whether AI can directly output structured information, for example, in the statisticall perspective, what aspects mostly do AI and Human agree/disagree.
+To answer the question why AI has different views as Humans, we want to know in what aspects do human and AI act similarly or differently.
+The ongoing difference in opinions between AI and humans presents a tough problem.
+To understand why AI and humans think differently, we suggest using another AI to explain how the AI makes decisions.
+This study aims to make AI's decision-making clearer and more transparent.
+We also want to see if AI can give structured information, especially in numbers, by finding out where AI and humans mostly agree or disagree.

-This kind of task would be very challenging in real life, which requires a lot of human efforts to read and summarize the reviews in order to give the results.
-GPT is an ideal option to be selected for this task consider its outstanding performance in summarization.
-However, it is not easy to directly generate structured information from GPT, there are several challenges: 1.
-Summarizing from 100 reviews is a long input, which may not be directly taken as input in a one run.
-2. If the context can be kept, whether GPT can generate statistical structured output, such as the frequency of most discussed aspects, remains unkown.
+While this task presents significant challenges in real-life scenarios, as it demands substantial human effort to read and summarize reviews comprehensively, GPT emerges as an ideal candidate due to its remarkable summarization capabilities.
+Nevertheless, generating structured information directly from GPT poses challenges, including handling long inputs comprising 100 reviews and producing statistical structured output, such as the frequency of the most discussed aspects.

-The experiments will conduct on the same dataset as before, which are 100 NeurIPS 2020 papers and their meta reviews, where 50 papers are accepted and 50 papers are rejected.
-The AI explainer will be based on OpenAI GPT-3.5-Turbo-16k, leveraging its high capacity for taking long inputs.
-The following sections will introduce the design of the AI explainer and the findings.

 ## AI explainer

-### **Distill the keypoints**
+The experiments conducted employ the same dataset as before, consisting of 100 NeurIPS 2020 papers and their corresponding meta-reviews—50 accepted and 50 rejected papers.
+We base our AI explainer on OpenAI GPT-3.5-Turbo-16k, leveraging its high capacity for processing lengthy inputs.

+### Distilling Key Points

-According to OpenAI's best practice on [Tactic: Instruct the model to work out its own solution before rushing to a conclusion ](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-instruct-the-model-to-work-out-its-own-solution-before-rushing-to-a-conclusion), our first attempt is to first generate each paper's summary on similarities and difference about the AI and Human reviews.
-Specifically, we use a simple prompt to ask an OpenAI GPT (`GPT`) to write up to 3 aspects they agree/disagree, as shown below:
+Our initial approach, following OpenAI's best practices: [Tactic: Instruct the model to work out its own solution before rushing to a conclusion ](https://platform.openai.com/docs/guides/gpt-best-practices/tactic-instruct-the-model-to-work-out-its-own-solution-before-rushing-to-a-conclusion),is to generate summaries for each paper detailing the similarities and differences between AI and human reviews.
+We employ a straightforward prompt to instruct OpenAI GPT to identify up to three aspects on which AI and human reviews agree or disagree:

 > Please act as an impartial explainer and evaluate the similarity and difference of the responses provided by a human meta reviewer (a) and AI reviewer (b) to a submitted paper.
 Avoid any position, length and order biases to influence your evaluation.
 >